unknwon/rods/ROD 1 - dbutil: An ergonomic SQL query builder.md

 ## Followup

 - 2021-12-09: Due to `dbutil` is such a common name for database utilities and exists in many applications, I decided to pick a different and unique name [`norm`](https://github.com/go-norm/norm) to avoid import path conflicts.
+This allows applications to continue using `dbutil` as the internal wrapper around `norm` for sophisticated desires.